pentacledotai/defi-learning/atomics/AMM.md

 ## Why would I?

-Automated Market Makers (AMMs) are mathetmatical functions that make it possible for people to trade their coins on Decentralized Exchanges (DEX) in a transparent way on the blockchain, without trusted intermediaries.
+Automated Market Makers (AMMs) are mathematical functions that make it possible for people to trade their coins on Decentralized Exchanges (DEX) in a transparent way on the blockchain, without trusted intermediaries.
 Continuing with the comparison, they are a replacement for the matching engine used on traditional marketplaces, while the order books are replaced with so-called Liquidity Pools — kept in balance by the aforementioned AMM.

 ## Risk implications